Obituary

 Kirk was preceded in death by his parents Floyd and Elzine Jamison and his sister Kaye Jamison.

 He is survived by his wife Trula of 58 years and his sons: Matt (Cami) Jamison of Murphy, Texas; Jonathan (Gina) Jamison of Manchaca, Texas and Jason Jamison of Lincoln.
-He is also survived by his sister
+He is also survived by his sister Connie (Hank) Melhorn of Oak Grove, Missouri and his brother Kim (Kathy) Jamison of Anacortes, Washington.

-The Jamison’s are blessed with four grandchildren: Rosemary and Eldon Jamison of Manchaca, Texas and Annaliese and William Jamison of Murphy, Texas.\
+The Jamison’s are blessed with four grandchildren: Rosemary and Eldon Jamison of Manchaca, Texas and Annaliese and William Jamison of Murphy, Texas.

 Funeral Service: 10:30 am Monday, February 23, 2025, at Messiah Lutheran Church, 1800 S. 84th St followed by a celebration luncheon.
 Interment will be 3:30 pm at the Clarinda Iowa Cemetery.
 Livestream at Messiah Lutheran’s YouTube live channel.